dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 4. Waits for Pod to be in the Ready state.
 5. Creates additional Pods to consume the same Persistent Volume Claim.
 6. Waits for Pods to be in the Ready state.
-7. Writes data to volume on the original Pod.
+7. Writes data to the volume on the original Pod.
 8. Verifies that the checksum of the data on the original Pod matches the checksums of the data on the additional Pods.

 > This suite does not delete resources on success.\